 When looking for affordable therapy options this year, I discovered BetterHelp, which is an affordable therapy option.

 I’m an affiliate for BetterHelp, so if you end up paying for it, I may get a referral fee.
 This won’t affect the cost for you at all, but it does help me out a lot.
+(I may receive a commission for purchases made through the links provided on this post at no cost to you.)

 I recommend doing your own research to see if its the best option.
 I personally tried it, but they are not ideal for serious mental health issues.
 They also disclaim that on their site.